What’s the difference between single & double (and triple) panel convectors?

 One step up from the Type 11 and we find the Type 21 double panel convector radiator.
 This is basically a Type 11 with the addition of another panel on the back enclosing a single set of convector fins.
 Despite an increase in the overall size and depth of the radiator, a Type 21 is still a great way to add a little extra warmth to a small room or hallway.

-Did you know? – The numbers for the different types are significant – Type 11 is one panel, one convector, Type 21, two panels, one convector and Type 22, two of each.
+Did you know? – The numbers for the different types are significant – Type 11 is one panel, one convector, Type 21, two panels, one convector, a Type 22, two of each and a Type 33 (you guessed it) three of each.

 How does a convector radiator work?